 Aunt Babette's Cook Book (1889)

 Steep two ounces of the best mixed-tea in three pints of boiling cream.
 In the meantime, stir three-quarters of a pound of pulverized sugar and the yolks of twelve eggs or more until thick; add gradually to the cream, boil up at once, strain through a fine sieve, and stir until cold.
 Freeze in ice cream freezer.

 Buckeye Cookery and Practical Housekeeping (1877)

-Pour over four tablespoons of Old Hyson tea (or your favorite green brand), a pint of cream, scald in a custard kettle, or by placing the dish containing it in a kettle of boiling water, remove from fire, and let stand five minutes.
+Pour over four tablespoons of Old Hyson tea (or your favorite green tea blend), a pint of cream, scald in a custard kettle, or by placing the dish containing it in a kettle of boiling water to heat, remove from fire, and let stand five minutes.

 Strain it into a pint of cold cream; put on to scald again, and when hot, mix with it four eggs and three-fourths pound sugar, well beaten together; let cool and freeze. —Miss A. C. L., Pittsfield, Mass.

 Hyson Tea, also known as Lucky Dragon Tea, is a Chinese green tea traditionally from China's Anhui province.

 Young Hyson is most favored as it's harvested early before the rains, giving it a richer full-bodied flavor.
 The tea leaves are thinly rolled by hand, and they unfurl when brewed.

 The British taxed its much loved Hyson tea higher than other tea varieties in the 1700s, and it comprised almost one-quarter of the tea chests destroyed during the Boston Tea Party protest in 1773.